Dreaming with My Eyes Open

 "Dreaming With My Eyes Open" is a song written by Tony Arata and recorded by American country music singer Clay Walker.
 It was released on May 27, 1994 as the fourth and final single from his self-titled debut album, and was featured in the soundtrack to the film The Thing Called Love.
 The song reached the top of the Billboard Hot Country Singles & Tracks (now Hot Country Songs) chart.

 Background

 During an interview, Walker stated, "On my very first CD there was a song called "Dreaming with My Eyes Open"—an up-tempo, fast-beat song.
 I almost considered not recording it.
 It didn't strike me as a song I could sing great, but my producer talked me into it.
 It became one of the most played songs of that year, and today, every time I sing it, it gets more and more special to me.
 It says I'm going to do my dreaming with my eyes wide open.
-That's what we all have to do with MS. Dreaming with eyes open is a vision.
+That's what we all have to do with MS [Walker was diagnosed with multiple sclerosis in 1996].
+Dreaming with eyes open is a vision.
 When you close 'em, it's just a dream."